At Orion we are committed to ensuring our customers have a reliable power supply and receive good value for money.

 To see a list of our disclosed pricing documents, please visit our pricing information page.

 Orion has the same delivery charges for all electricity retailers.
 The retailers have responsibility for deciding the final price that is charged to their customers.
-To find out which energy retailer is best for you, visit Powerswitch, run by the Ministry of Consumer Affairs.
+To find out which energy retailer is best for you, visit Powerswitch, run by Consumer NZ.